BelugaHaechi/US-International-Scientific-Keyboard/README.md

 ## Core Design Ideas
 1. __Complete compatibility with plain keyboards.__ _The US QWERTY keyboard layout remains unchanged_, and all extensions are "hidden" in the AltGr (<kbd>Alt</kbd> + <kbd>Ctrl</kbd>) and AltGr + Shift (<kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Shift</kbd>) shift states.
 Therefore it will be just an ordinary layout under normal use, and fits with its positioning as a "keyboard extension".
-Also, key mappings from the original United States-International keyboard are retained whenever appropriate, so that it aligns with Microsoft design and users switching over will find it more familiar to work with.
+Also, key mappings from the original United States-International keyboard are retained whenever appropriate (denoted as `USX` in this documentation), so that it aligns with Microsoft design and users switching over will find it more familiar to work with.

 1. __Consistent logicality of key mappings.__ Every key mapping should always _make as much sense as possible_ and provide convenience for both multilingual and mathematical input.
 Every reason for a certain mapping should be explicitly documented, and alternatives should be discussed if any.
    - At least one among name, shape, usage, etc. of the character allocated should be related with the key that it is mapped to.